 5.3 CCTV will not be used in classrooms but in areas within school that have been identified by staff and pupils as not being easily monitored.

 5.4 Members of staff should have access to details of where CCTV cameras are situated, with the exception of cameras placed for the purpose of covert monitoring.

+CCTV Video Monitoring and Recording of Public Areas may include the following:

+Protection of school buildings and property: The building’s perimeter, entrances and exits, lobbies and corridors

+Video Patrol of Public Areas: Car park

 6 Covert Monitoring